strimzi/test-container/README.md

 ## How to use the Test container?

 Using Strimzi test container takes two simple steps:
-1. Add the Strimzi test container as a Maven dependency
+1. Add the Strimzi test container as a test dependency of your project
-2. Run Strimzi test container
+2. Use the Strimzi test container in your tests, either
-    1. default configuration
+    * with the default configuration,
-    2. (optional) run Strimzi test container with additional configuration
+    * or with additional configuration you've specified

-You can specify environment variables to configure the container image to run:

-- `STRIMZI_TEST_CONTAINER_KAFKA_VERSION` - the Kafka version to run with the given container.
-Default : `3.0.0`.
-- `STRIMZI_TEST_CONTAINER_IMAGE_VERSION` - the Strimzi test container image version that was built in the `test-container-images` repositories.
-Default : `latest`.
-- `STRIMZI_TEST_CONTAINER_BASE_IMAGE` - the Strimzi test container image.
-Default : `quay.io/strimzi-test-container/test-container`.

-Add the Strimzi test container to the project as a Maven dependency:
+Add the Strimzi test container to your project as dependency, for example with Maven:

 ```
 // in case of 0.26.0 version